50th Attack Squadron: Combat in France

-On 28 October, the squadron was moved from Remicourt to the new Parois Airdrome near Clermont-en-Argonne, where it continued combat operations until the 11 November Armistice with Germany.
+On 28 October, the squadron moved from Remicourt to the new Parois Airdrome near Clermont-en-Argonne, where it continued combat operations until the 11 November Armistice with Germany.
+In its short period of combat, it flew 192 missions, consisting of 373 sorties.
+It lost 25 aircraft and claimed one enemy aircraft destroyed.

 Post World War I duty in France

 After the end of hostilities, the air service in France was slow to bring their units back to the United States.
 Transportation was poor, and many had to wait months to board a ship.
-The 50th AS was no exception, as it was split into flights and assigned to various locations in France, performing postwar service duties.
+The 50th was no exception, as it was split into flights and assigned to various locations in France, performing postwar service duties.